 Solar panels connected in series

-Because it’s a 24 volt solar power system, we will need 2 batteries.
-Notice that the batteries are also connected in series and the second battery is the opposite way round to the first battery so it’s easier to connect the cables.
+Because this is a 24 volt solar power kit, we will need 2 batteries.
+Like the solar panels the batteries are connected in series .The second battery is the opposite way round to the first which makes it easier to connect the cables.

-When you put batteries in a flash light or torch you invariably put them in with the positive end touching the negative end.
-This is exactly the same principal because the batteries or solar panels are connected in series to provide a higher voltage for the bulb or solar power system.
+When you put batteries in a flash light or torch you always put them in with the positive ends touching the negative ends.
+This is exactly the same for the batteries or solar panels (connected in series ) so they provide a higher voltage for the consumers (loads) attached to the solatr power kit.

-It’s also worth noting that because the current in the first 12 volt solar kit is higher, it’s important to pay attention to the size of the wires.
-12 Volt solar power or lighting kits that have a high currents passing through the cables so they need to be thicker.
+It’s also worth noting that because the current in the first connection example (parallel connected example) is higher so it is important to pay attention to the size of the wires.
+A 12 Volt solar power or lighting kit will have a high currents passing through the cables so they need to be thicker.
 At higher currents more electrons need to flow through the wire.
 More current = thicker cables

 Please also see – Connecting solar panels in parallel